Pats hold Cowboys’ No. 1 offense without TD in 13-9 win

 Dallas (6-5) had a chance to take the lead late.
 But facing fourth-and-11 on its own 25 with 1:50 left, Dak Prescott’s 20-yard completion to Amari Cooper was nullified after an official review.

-The Patriots, who struggled to move the ball in their win over Philadelphia last week, played without two key receivers after Mohamed Sanu and Phillip Dorsett were ruled out with injuries.
+The Patriots, who struggled offensively in their win over Philadelphia last week, played without two key receivers after Mohamed Sanu and Phillip Dorsett were ruled out with injuries.
 Brady made the most of what he had, tossing a first-quarter touchdown pass to rookie N’Keal Harry and completing a 32-yard pass to rookie Jakobi Meyers.

 Brady finished 17 of 37 for 190 yards.
 Julian Edelman caught eight passes for 93 yards.
+Sony Michel rushed 20 times for 85 yards.

+Brady has been critical of the offense’s output in recent weeks.
+Coming away with wins is enough for him right now.

+“I think every team develops at different times,” Brady said.
+“I think we take the challenges as they come and try to do the best we can. … I’m happy we came away with more points than them.”

 Dallas struggled to move the ball for most of the game.
 Ezekiel Elliott rushed 21 times or 86 yards, but the Cowboys were just 2 of 13 on third down.